ychalier/transflow/USAGE.md

 Statistical approach based on neural networks.
 Very accurate results, medium performances.
 Adapted from [sniklaus/pytorch-liteflownet](https://github.com/sniklaus/pytorch-liteflownet), which is adapted from [twhui/LiteFlowNet](https://github.com/twhui/LiteFlowNet), which is the official implementation of [LiteFlowNet: A Lightweight Convolutional Neural Network for Optical Flow Estimation](https://arxiv.org/pdf/1805.07036) by Tak-Wai Hui, Xiaoou Tang and Chen Change Loy for CVPR 2018.

 > [!TIP]
-> Tested on Windows 11 with Python 3.12, `cupy==13.3.0` and `torch==2.7.0`.
+> Tested on Debian 12 (bookworm) and Windows 11 with Python 3.12, `cupy==13.3.0` and `torch==2.7.0`.
 Torch must be compiled with CUDA enabled: first download [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) then run the appropriate command from [PyTorch Shortcuts](https://pytorch.org/get-started/locally/).
 Make sure to select the correct CUDA version.

 ## Using Motion Vectors